wielandgmeiner/proof-wallet/doc/usage.md

 QR code for signed psbt written to psbt-signed-01.png,psbt-signed-02.png
 ```
 At this point, you can use the QR codes in `psbt-signed-01.png` and `psbt-signed-02.png` to transfer the signed PSBT back to your online watch-only wallet.
-After combining this PSBT with at least 1 more signature, the PSBT can be finalized into a transaction that you can broadcast to the Bitcoin network.
+After combining this PSBT with at least 1 additional signature, the PSBT can be finalized into a transaction that you can broadcast to the Bitcoin network.